 FIGURE 2: Timing of viral load monitoring of the patient starting ART.
 For patients with a viral load > 50 copies/mL on two consecutive occasions, refer to text.
 For the timing of viral loads in pregnant women, consult the pregnancy module.
 (RPV, rilpivirine; VL, viral load)

 We recommend performing a baseline VL assessment for the following reasons:

 - The 3-month VL can then be compared with the baseline VL to detect > 2 log10 drop, and if this has not occurred, then it allows for early adherence intervention

 - It confirms the diagnosis of HIV (antibody tests may very rarely give a false-positive result).

-A 3-month VL assessment is desirable to detect adherence problems early, before resistance develops.
+A 3-month VL is desirable to detect adherence problems early, before resistance develops.
 A subset of patients who start ART with a very high VL may not be fully suppressed at 3 months despite 100% adherence, but such patients would have had a > 2 log10 drop in VL from baseline if adherence is optimal and there is no resistance.
 Therefore, the 3-month result should be interpreted in relation to the baseline VL.
+(For instance, if the baseline viral load is 100,000 copies/mL, then the viral load should be down to 1000 copies/mL or less at 3 months).
 All patients who have a detectable VL at 3 months should receive additional adherence interventions.
 In general, a patient’s VL declines fastest on InSTI-based regimens.